-Princeton AI4ALL is intended to increase diversity and inclusion in the field of artificial intelligence.
+Princeton AI4ALL is a program that is open to all rising 11th grade students.
 Our mission is to inspire tomorrow’s leaders to know, think about, and use artificial intelligence ethically.
 We educate students through a combination of lectures, hands-on research projects, field trips, and mentorship.
 We are committed to serving students of all financial backgrounds.

 The program has three main objectives: